MitchyGoodness/AutomotiveDriverHistoryProcessor/README.md

 * clean
 * build
 * test - runs the automated test suite found in src/test
-* fatJar - this will package the project as a java jar in the build/libs folder
+* fatJar - this will package the project as a Java jar in the build/libs folder

 ---